sarietta/theoputer-blog/content/posts/alu.md

 speed of the computer to repeatedly add or subtract things to "simulate" multiplication and division.

-THe one part of the ALU that we didn't talk about that *is* in the Theoputer ALU is subtraction.
+The one part of the ALU that we didn't talk about that *is* in the Theoputer ALU is subtraction.
 The solution for subtraction is beautifully simple circuit-wise, but rather clever and non-intuitive (at first).
 If you want to know about that part of the ALU, the post